mstocco/mariostoc.co/content/traininglog/20220410-ironman2022-20weeksout.md

 Mobility 20 minutes

 ### NOTES
-Total Time: **90 Minutes** &nbsp; **38.9 km**
+Total Time: **90 Minutes** &nbsp; Ride: **38.9 km**

 Spin up to _Cy Hampton Park_ on the typical _Lochside/Martindale_ route.
-Lots of time in and out of the bars (per traffic) and generally I felt **really good**.
+Lots of time in and out of the bars (per traffic) and generally, I felt **really good** this late afternoon.

 At the ~90 minute mark, I stopped the activity as I was at Mike's house.
 After a short visit, I pedalled an additional 17 minutes home.

 <!---->
 ## FRIDAY APR 15 🌤